Mandatory House in Multiple Occupation (HMO) licensing

 Article 4 Directions

-The council has confirmed an Article 4 direction to remove permitted development right for changes of use from shops (A1 use class), financial and professional services (A2 use class), betting offices or pay day loan shops (including buildings where these uses are combined with residential) to a residential dwelling (C3 use class).
+The council has confirmed an Article 4 direction to remove the permitted development right for the change of use from a residential dwelling (C3) to a small HMO (C4).
+As well as an Article 4 direction to remove permitted development rights for changes of use from shops, restaurants, financial and professional services and offices (Class E uses) (including buildings where these uses are combined with residential) to a residential dwelling (C3 use class).

 Mandatory House in Multiple Occupation (HMO) Licensing